California business license: how to apply and costs

 How long does it take to get a California business license?

-Most general business licenses take one–four weeks to process.
+Most general business licenses take 1 to 4 weeks to process.
 Professional licenses can take up to 12 weeks due to background checks and credential verification.
+Plan ahead and apply early so you're ready to operate by your target launch date.

 Disclaimer